 Industry-wide, customer service professionals need to change the way we approach customer satisfaction.
 We need to listen to the pain points of our customers – many of which stem from poor service experiences driven by disgruntled or untrained agents.
 For starters, to fix customer satisfaction, we need to understand the agent-customer connection.

 Read more on that and why measuring customer satisfaction is so important, over here.

 It’s obvious that keeping customers happy is crucial to business success.
 But how exactly does your customers’ satisfaction impact different aspects of your business?

 Among the lengthy list of business benefits, here are five key impacts: A greater connection to your customers, more repeat purchases from current customers, higher agent retention rates, more new customers, and a more profitable business.

 Let’s look at the facts.

-Some 81 percent of companies consider customer experience a competitive differentiator.
+Some 81% of companies consider customer experience a competitive differentiator.
 Meaning, they compete on the level of service they deliver to their customers.
-And to outshine the competition, they have strong customer relationships driven by an intense focus on customer needs.
+And to outshine the competition, they build strong customer relationships driven by an intense focus on customer needs.

 Not to mention, when you do an analysis of the competition, it’s clear that companies with high customer satisfaction see improved brand loyalty.
-They have customers who are 8x more likely to buy new products from them.
-And, they have customers who are 7x more likely to become repeat purchasers and 15x more likely to recommend the company to friends and family.
+They have customers who are 8x more likely to buy new products from them, 7x more likely to repeat purchases and 15x more likely to recommend the company to their networks.

 Finally, your average agent handles 10 hostile customer calls every day.
-That hostility often signifies a larger problem in your agent-customer interactions and your overall customer service experience.
 When your customers are satisfied, that hostility decreases.
 It signals a healthy agent work environment and agent experience.
 And when your agent experience is rock solid, agents stay in their seats, saving you from the sky-high costs of agent turnover.

 While plenty of positives exist when you have satisfied customers, the inverse is true, too.
-There are tons of costs associated with low customer satisfaction.
-Get the full picture of the not-so-positive business impacts, here.
+There are tons of business costs that come with low customer satisfaction.

 How to measure it.